-There are seven areas of learning and development that comprise the curriculum framework.
+Pipers is currently exempt from the learning and development requirements of the Early Years Foundation Stage framework.
+The seven areas of learning and development that comprise the curriculum framework are still the core of our curriculum; however, we do go beyond these to provide a more holistic approach.
 These areas however cannot be delivered in isolation; they are all equally important and depend upon one another to support a rounded approach to a child's learning and development.
 All seven areas are used to plan the teaching and activities to ensure that every child has the opportunity to reach their full and unique potential.